Working as a Chef or Cook

 Chefs may work lunch or dinner shifts, or both.
 A single shift (either lunch or dinner) may last between 5 and 7 hours, while a double shift (both lunch and dinner) may last 12 hours or more.

 Cooks work shifts, including evenings, weekends, and holidays.
-Depending on their place of employment, they may be under a great deal of pressure to produce food quickly.
+Depending on your place of employment, you may be under a great deal of pressure to produce food quickly.
 The number of hours worked each week varies widely among cooks.
 Part-time may be as little as 5 or 6 hours a week, while busy full-time cooks may work up to (and sometimes more than) 50 hours a week.

 Skills, Education and Experience